Brane Symmetries Revisited: Symmetries of Tensile and Tensionless Branes in Possibly Degenerate Metrics and their Manifestations: Introduction and summary

 Degenerate metrics are expected to arise in various contexts in general relativity and other gravitational theories.
 Spacetimes with metrics that have degeneracies have been used to model the initial conditions of the universe \cite{Ellis:1991st,Ellis:1991sp,Klinkhamer:2019frj,Battista:2020lqv,Wang:2021rje,Holdom:2023xip} and in attempts to resolve black hole singularities \cite{Hellaby:1997qm,Capozziello:2024ucm}, as well as in discussions of the path integral of quantum gravity more generally \cite{Tseytlin:1981ks, Jacobson:1987qk, Horowitz:1990qb,Jacobson:1996gu}, cf.\ \cite{Garnier:2025jnp}.
 More recently, there has been recent interest in null hypersurfaces (such as black hole horizons), whose induced metrics have degenerate metrics, with close links to Carrollian and Galilean symmetries \cite{Duval:2014uva,Harmark:2017rpg,Donnay:2019jiz} (see the reviews \cite{Bergshoeff:2022eog,Hartong:2022lsy,Oling:2022fft}).

 Tensionless limits of branes are another interesting `degenerate' limit of the standard \(p\)-brane action.
 For \(p=0\), this corresponds to the massless limit of the particle, for which the worldline action's symmetry enhances from Killing tensors to conformal Killing tensors \cite{Walker:1970un}.
-For the string, this is the tensionless string \cite{Schild:1976vq,Karlhede:1986wb,Zheltukhin:1988rys,Zheltukhin:1989ar,Barcelos-Neto:1989pjq,Gamboa:1989zc,Lindstrom:1990ar,Lindstrom:1990qb,Isberg:1993av}, closely related to Galilean symmetries \cite{Bagchi:2013bga,Bagchi:2015nca}, which again enjoys enhanced symmetries \cite{Lindstrom:2022iec}.
+For the string, this is the tensionless string \cite{Schild:1976vq,Karlhede:1986wb,Zheltukhin:1988rys,Zheltukhin:1989ar,Barcelos-Neto:1989pjq,Gamboa:1989zc,Lindstrom:1990ar,Lindstrom:1990qb,Isberg:1993av}, closely related to Galilean symmetries \cite{Bagchi:2013bga,Bagchi:2015nca}, which again enjoys enhanced symmetries \cite{Lindstrom:2022iec}, and may be more feasible for quantisation than tensile branes for \(p>1\) \cite{Dutta:2024gkc}.
+A tensionless limit for arbitrary bosonic D-$p$-branes was studied in \cite{Lindstrom:1997uj}.

 \paragraph{Results.} We study the bosonic non-linear sigma-model describing a brane with \((p+1)\)-dimensional worldvolume moving through spacetime in the presence of a gauge field and a dilaton \cite{Hughes:1986fa, Bergshoeff:1987cm, Achucarro:1987nc, Bergshoeff:1987qx}.
 Therefore, we assume the perspective of the $(p+1)$-dimensional worldvolume theory (usually called worldline for $p=0$ and worldsheet for $p=1$), and explore the symmetries of a Polyakov-like action under a generalisation of the transformations \eqref{eq:transformation-particle} and \eqref{eq:transformation-string}.
 We allow for the target-space metric to be degenerate along the directions normal to the brane (but not parallel to the brane since we assume a nondegenerate worldvolume metric), and we also explore the limit where the brane becomes tensionless (due to the dilaton diverging in a particular way).